 Please get in touch if you require any further information about what we have to offer.Read More

 We’re a husband and wife team, with two small children.
-We live here at Bryn Eisteddfod and open our doors to guests from Spring to Autumn.
-Our aim is to offer informal, good quality accommodation at a reasonable price in outstanding surroundings, and make your stay or visit with us a memorable one.
+We live here at Bryn Eisteddfod and in opening our doors to guests our aim is to offer informal, good quality accommodation at a reasonable price in outstanding surroundings, and make your stay or visit with us a memorable one.

 We’re blessed with lovely sea views from our bar/conservatory, bedrooms and gardens and the property is ideally located as a base for exploring the stunning mountain countryside of Snowdonia and the beaches and villages of the Llŷn peninsula.